Afyonkarahisar: Modern times

-The area thrived during the Ottoman Empire, as the centre of opium production and Afyon became a wealthy city.
+From its situation on the route of the caravans between Smyrna and western Asia on the one hand and places such as Armenia and Georgia on the other, the city became a place of extensive trade.
+It thrived during the Ottoman Empire as the centre of opium production, with Afyon becoming a wealthy city.
 From 1867 until 1922, Afyon was part of the Hüdavendigâr vilayet of the Ottoman Empire.
 In 1902, a fire burning for 32 hours destroyed parts of the city.